davidtchiu/davidtchiu.github.io/teaching/cs161/lab3.stomach/index.md

 - **Fields (Instance Variables):** Your stomach needs to have two fields:

   - A whole number variable to hold the current amount of food sitting in the stomach. `ingested` would be a good name for this field.

   - A whole number variable to hold the total amount of food that has been digested. `digested` would be a good name for this field.

-    ```java
-    private dataType fieldName;
-    ```

 - **Constructors:** Recall that it is the job of the constructor to set up initial values for the fields.
 Your class should have two constructors: